blackblood07/BaviPy/README.md

 ### Training

-* Describe the training:
+* Description of training:
-  * How you trained: software- Anaconda, Ide- Jupyter notebook and hardware- Personal laptop.
+  * How I trained: software- Anaconda, Ide- Jupyter notebook and hardware- Personal laptop.
-                   : randomserachCv was used to find the best parameters to improve model : model was fit based on the best case of hyperparameter tuning(best value of hyperparameters)
+                   : randomserachCv was used to find the best parameters to improve the model : model was fit based on the best case of hyperparameter tuning(best value of hyperparameters)
-  * How long did training take- more than 20 mins
+  * Time take for training- more than 20 mins
-  * limited the hyperparameter due to less computation power.or else grid search
+  * limited the hyperparameter due to less computation power or else grid search would have been used
   ![image](https://user-images.githubusercontent.com/112579358/207648845-4080ac47-bab0-4f38-9c49-e3d830ff18c2.png)

   * No difficulties